Todd-Davies/JavascriptListAdapterExample/README.md

 It stores user data in JSON format using local storage.

 This is intended to be a proof of concept project, not a serious one.
-Take a look at how the list items are generated, interfaced with the local storage and how they are manipulated in the
+Take a look at how the list items are generated, interfaced with the local storage and how they are manipulated in the list.

-list.
+Here is a sample list item:
 ![Sample Image](https://github.com/Todd-Davies/JavascriptListAdapterExample/raw/master/sample_item.png "An example list item implementation")

 A walkthrough will probably follow when I have time.